valleyofdoom/PC-Tuning/README.md

 - I recommend configuring a static fan speed as using the fan curve feature requires the program to run continually however, it is up to you whether to use the curve or not

 - To automatically load profile 1 (as an example) when Windows boots, the command below can be used with Task Scheduler ([instructions](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)).
+Ensure to wrap any paths with quotes if there are spaces in them.
 Ensure to verify whether everything is working correctly after a system restart.
-You may need to enable the ``Run with highest privileges`` option if administrator privileges are required
+You need to enable the ``Run with highest privileges`` option if administrator privileges are required

     ```bat
     "C:\Program Files (x86)\MSI Afterburner\MSIAfterburner.exe" /Profile1 /Q